15 Years at XING: Reflections and a Farewell

 The building was located next to the Hamburg Opera, where I could hear the singers training for years.
 I observed auditions behind a curtain as singers showcased their talent.

-Around that time, the e-recruiting business relocated to Barcelona, Spain.
-I had the choice to either move to Spain or switch teams.
-I decided to switch teams for the first time, moving from the Jobs team to the Mobile Web team.
-We developed the mobile version of XING, a highly efficient and fast alternative for mobile devices.
-Additionally, we began working on a hybrid iPad app featuring a new concept of an opportunity stream filled with data and recommendations.
-The team consisted of brilliant developers, and I started using Vim as my coding editor since everyone else used it as well.
+Around that time, the e‑recruiting business relocated to Barcelona.
+I could either move or switch teams, and I chose the latter—moving from the Jobs team to the Mobile Web team.
+We built the mobile version of XING as a fast, lightweight alternative for mobile devices and also started a hybrid iPad app exploring an opportunity stream with data and recommendations.
+The team was full of talented developers, and I adopted Vim as my editor since many teammates used it.

 In September 2013, we held our second Prototyping Days, and this time I was on the winning team.
 We developed XING screencasts, a concept aimed at teaching people how to use the platform.
 The following summer party took place at Planten un Blomen, featuring an illuminated water and light show at night.